Giving Subcutaneous Fluids at Home

 An alternative form of fluid administration is the esophagostomy tube.
 A tube is placed through a small hole in the esophagus (the tube connecting the mouth and stomach).
 Fluids can be given through this tube and into the stomach, thus avoiding the needle stick.
 The tube can stay comfortably in place for months but the hole will require regular cleaning and bandaging at home.
 A cat with an Esophagostomy tube should not be allowed outside in case the tube or wraps become entangled in bushes, fences, etc. General anesthesia is required to place this tube.
 For more details on Esophagostomy tubes, click here.

 If you might be interested in something like these, talk to your veterinarian for details.

 Disposal of Used Needles

 The first step in disposing of used needles is removing the needle from the drip set.
-This may sound simple as the needle twists off easily but it is important to review technique as it is possible to stick yourself badly if you are not careful.
+This may sound simple, as the needle twists off easily but it is important to review the technique as it is possible to stick yourself badly if you are not careful.
 The needle should be removed from the drip set and discarded uncapped.
-This may seem counterintuitive but it turns out that most needle injuries occur trying to recap needles.
+This may seem counterintuitive, but it turns out that most needle injuries occur trying to recap needles.
 Twist off the needle from the drip set and deposit it in a puncture-proof plastic or metal container as soon as you are finished with fluid administration.
 Keep this container covered so as to avoid spills.
 If you feel better recapping the needle before disposing of it, this is best done with a one-handed technique.